Look to the Lady: Adaptations

 The story was adapted, following the original closely, for television by the BBC, the first of eight Campion stories starring Peter Davison as Campion, Brian Glover as Lugg and Gordon Jackson as Professor Cairey.
 Originally broadcast as two separate hour-long episodes, the original UK air date was 22 January 1989.
 The series was shown in the United States by PBS.
 It was filmed partly on location in the village of Kersey, Suffolk.

 The novel had been adapted by the BBC once before.
-As a radio play for the Home Service in 1957.
-There Campion had been played by Richard Hurndall, who like Peter Davison also appeared as an incarnation of the Doctor in The Five Doctors.
+As a radio play for the Home Service in 1957. had been played by Richard Hurndall, who like Peter Davison also appeared as an incarnation of the Doctor in The Five Doctors.